Amazing promotional video production

 - or otherwise failing in some way.

-It’s surprising how many competitors do a weak job, even those using a big budget production company.
+It’s surprising how many competitors do a partly-weak job, even those using a big budget production company.

 These weaknesses are your opportunities.